BayCom Corp (BCML) Bundle

 BayCom Corp's Current Status

-BayCom Corp operates as a publicly listed company.
-Its shares are traded on the Nasdaq Global Select Market under the ticker symbol BCML.
+BayCom Corp is a publicly traded company, listed on the Nasdaq Global Select Market under the ticker symbol BCML.
+This status makes its financial and operational data transparent and subject to SEC regulation.

 BayCom Corp's Ownership Breakdown